texttree/v-cana-rcl/src/components/Notes/NotesEditor.md

-## NotesEditor allows work with the user's notes.
+### NotesEditor allows work with the user's notes.

-## In V-cana app it is PersonalNotes and TeamNotes.

 ### Minimal demo